flashbots/mev-research/FRPs/completed/FRP-31.md

 Some deeper threads we would hope our initial study or further work hit on include consensus protocol design, leaderless block construction and security analyses of out-of-protocol threshold-decryption solutions like EigenLayer & Shutter Network versus in-protocol solutions like abci++.

+## Output
+This project resulted in a [blog post](https://collective.flashbots.net/t/frp-31-threshold-encrypted-mempools-limitations-and-considerations/2036) and [academic paper](https://arxiv.org/abs/2307.10878) posted to Arxiv.

 ## References